 Transparent Oxide Orange (optional – replaces raw sienna)

 Transparent Oxide Red (replaces burnt sienna)

-Ultramarine Blue (warm for a blue)
+Ultramarine Blue (warm or more towards red for a blue)

 Phthalo Blue (optional – cool)

 Manganese Blue (cooler or more towards green than Ultramarine)

 Permanent Sap Green (optional – warm)

 For those on a tighter budget here is a list that will allow you to mix most of the other colors without stocking as large of a selection: